kotanys/brainfuck/README.md

         <li>Note that path must be written as-is, without any additional symbols (like ")</li>
     </ul>
 </ol>

+By the way, you can compile it as .dll and use it in your programs.
+Just set "OutputType" in SharpBrainfuck.csproj to "library".

 P.S.
-I know my code sucks
+I know my code sucks<br>
 P.P.S.
 So does my English